 (e) Any gambling device displayed for sale to a riverboat gambling

-operation as authorized under the Riverboat Gambling Act is exempt from
+operation, casino gambling operation, or organization gaming facility as authorized under the Illinois Gambling Act is exempt from

 seizure under this Section.

-supplier in accordance with the Riverboat Gambling Act which are removed
+supplier in accordance with the Illinois Gambling Act which are removed

-from the riverboat for repair are exempt from seizure under this Section.
+from a riverboat, casino, or organization gaming facility for repair are exempt from seizure under this Section.

 (g) The following video gaming terminals are exempt from seizure under this Section:

 (1) Video gaming terminals for sale to a licensed

 distributor or operator under the Video Gaming Act.

 (2) Video gaming terminals used to train licensed